 The Browser, Mobile, and IoT Agents run in web/mobile/IoT applications, collect metrics, and then transmit that data to either a SaaS or an on-premises deployment of AppDynamics.

 |The AppDynamics SaaS Cloud, consisting of the components listed to the right, stores, processes, and analyzes data, and then delivers RUM metrics to the Controller UI.|

 The on-premises deployment of AppDynamics has most of the same components and data as the SaaS model.
 In this model, DevOps install and administer their own Controller Service, Events Service, and EUM Service.
-The EUM Synthetic Monitoring Service and session data, however, are not available in the on-premises deployment.
+The EUM Synthetic Monitoring Service and sessions data, however, are not available in the on-premises deployment.